08 June 2006

 - Scientific Concepts of Functional Foods in Europe: Consensus Document.
 (1999).
 British Journal of Nutrition, 81(1):S1-S27.

 - European Commission Community Research (2000) Project Report: Functional food science in Europe, Volume 1; Functional food science in Europe, Volume 2; Scientific concepts of functional foods in Europe, Volume 3.
-EUR-18591, Office for Official Publications of the European Communities, L-2985, Luxembourg.
+EUR-18591, Office for Official Publications

 - ILSI Europe Concise Monograph: Concepts of Functional Foods.
 To be published August 2002.